 Outlook has various accommodations choices, from camping in the beautiful Outlook & District Regional Park to putting your feet up in Outlooks Hotels!
 This campground is very well treed and offers various recreational opportunities.
 Whether you enjoying canoeing, golfing, or hiking these activities are right at your fingertips!
 Website

 Outlook is fortunate enough to have some beautiful views of the river, but what makes Outlook even more fortunate is to have a beautiful golf course on the river banks of the South Saskatchewan River.
 Breath-taking views and this well kept golf course awaits you!
 Website

 Gardiner Dam Spillway, one of the worlds largest earth filled dams right here in Saskatchewan!
 Gardiner Dam is located 38 kilometers south of Outlook which makes this a nice way to spend an afternoon.
-Check out the Gardiner Dam Interpretive Center, grab an ice cream, spend a day at the beach and if your lucky the spillway will be running.
+Check out the Gardiner Dam Interpretive Center, grab some ice cream, spend a day at the beach and if you're lucky the spillway will be running.
 Watch the water race down the spillway, it is AMAZING to see!

 B.O.B (Big Orange Bridge)